-The College actively seeks to enhance the environment through control of pollution and waste and will meet the obligations under the Environmental Protection Act.
-We have made a commitment to recycle as much waste as possible in the safest possible manner.
+The College actively seeks to enhance the environment through control of pollution and waste.
+In our Catering operation, food waste is actively minimised and we aim to repair rather than replace wherever possible.
+We have also made a commitment to recycle as much waste as possible in the safest possible manner.
 The College supports student initiatives to recycle glass and paper in student accommodation, and collection boxes are provided in gyps where space permits.
 Recycling must not be stored in corridors.
-Other recycling facilities in College are set out in Appendix 6.
+Other recycling facilities in College are set out in Appendix F.